 Snakes may have similar body plans, but they are among the most diverse species on earth.
 So with nearly 3,000 snake species worldwide, it’s unsurprising to find these reptiles in varying sizes and diets.

 However, one thing that’s caught most people by surprise is that snakes vary in their reproduction as well.
-While you’ve always known that all reptiles lay eggs, some snakes give birth to live young ones, just like mammals!
+While you may have always thought known that all reptiles lay eggs, some snakes actually give birth to live young, just like mammals!

 Yes, there’s more to how snakes reproduce.
 Keep reading to know how this is possible and what snakes give birth to live young.

 There are three distinct methods of a snake’s reproduction method.
 They all vary depending on the snake species.
 They include: